 Here is a high-level document of what we put together:

 - Your client uses their IAM user to call AWS STS and requests the role ARN you gave them

 - STS authenticates the client’s IAM user and verifies the policy for the ARN role, then issues a temporary credential to the client.

 - The client can use the temporary credentials to access your S3 bucket (they will expire soon), and since they are now wearing the Event Staff jacket, they can successfully PUT stuff in your bucket!

-There are many other use-cases for STS.
+There are many other use-cases for STS and assume STS.
 This is just one very simplistic example.
 However, with this brief introduction to the concepts, you should now have a decent idea of how STS works with IAM roles and policies, and how you can use STS to give access to your AWS resources for trusted entities.
 For more tips like this, contact us.

 -Jonathan Eropkin, Cloud Consultant